JonPSmith/MvcUsingBower/B4BCore/README.md

 `BowerBundlerHelper` class uses to handling bundling.
 This class library also contains a useful class called [`CheckBundles`](https://github.com/JonPSmith/MvcUsingBower/blob/master/B4BCore/CheckBundles.cs) that is useful for checking all your bundles are up to date before your release anything to production.
+*Note: see section at the end of this ReadMe file for more on testing*

 ## Using BowerBundlerHelper to deliver bundles